Detection of a small shift in a broad distribution: MC generation of departure times

 After discretization the smallest $i^{\min}_k$ and largest $i^{\max}_k$ times with non-zero $p_k(i^t)$ values are

-These ranges include a number of zero probabilities in particular for the large $i^t$ values.
+In particular for the large $i^t$ values, these ranges include a number of zero probabilities.
 MC generated departure times $t_k^j$ ($j=1, \dots,n$) with $n$ the number of data are obtained from uniformly distributed random numbers $t$ in a range enclosing $\left(i^{\min}_k, i^{\max}_k+1\right)$, here chosen to be (1,22000): for model~$k$ a proposed random time $t$ is accepted with probability $p_k(i^t)$ for $i^t\le t<i^t+1$.
 If $t$ is rejected, the procedure is repeated until a value gets accepted, which then becomes a data point $t_k^j$.
 Acceptance rates were close to 40\% and the random number generator of Ref.~\cite{Mar} has been used.
 To avoid direct hits of $i^{\min}_k$ and associated rounding problems, the proposed random times are shifted by $+2^{-25}$, which is half the discretization \cite{Bbook} of these random numbers.